wp-plugins/wp-sitemap-page/readme.txt

 == Changelog ==

+= 1.5.6 =
+* Oups, the last translations were not send properly.
+Here it is.
 = 1.5.5 =
 * Add Romanian and japanese translations
 * Functionality to sort the pages, post categories, authors or Custom Post Type (CPT)